mislav/hub/CONTRIBUTING.md

 ## What makes a good hub feature

 hub is a tool that wraps git to provide useful integration with GitHub.
-A new feature is a good idea for hub only if it relates to *both git and GitHub*.
+A new feature is a good idea for hub if it improves some workflow for a GitHub user.

-* A feature that adds GitHub Issues management is **not** a good fit for hub since it's not git-related.
-Please use [ghi](https://github.com/stephencelis/ghi) instead.
 * A feature that encapsulates a git workflow *not specific* to GitHub is **not** a good fit for hub, since something like that is best implemented as an external script.